ki11dee/ki11dee.github.io/P/mind/mind_content.md

 # On a Mind

 This series of articles was written when I was transitioning from high school to my freshman year of university, during a time when I was deeply interested in the human mind.
 I read Hofstadter’s books and studied cognitive science as a hobby.
-A few years have passed since then; although my curiosity about the mind has gradually faded, I still find my writings from that time interesting.
+A few years have passed since then.
+Although my curiosity about the mind has gradually faded, I still find my writings from that time interesting.

 - [What is Mind??](./1.html)